Alb-O/blendman/README.md

 - Use `[tool.uv.sources]` for local package dependencies.
 - Keep dev tools (ruff, mypy, pytest, etc.) in the root dependencies for workspace-wide use.
 - Use `uv run` and `uv pip` from the workspace root for all operations.

+---

+See [uv workspace docs](https://docs.astral.sh/uv/concepts/projects/workspaces/) for more details.

 See [uv workspace docs](https://docs.astral.sh/uv/concepts/projects/workspaces/) for more details.